on the blog

 Freedom Is Personal

-For some, freedom means control over their schedule—being able to decide when they work and when they take time off.
-For others, it’s financial independence—earning enough to pay off debts, build wealth, or secure a future for their family.
-For a few, freedom is creative control—the ability to run the business their way, make decisions without corporate red tape, and steer their own ship.
+For some, freedom in owning a franchise means control over their schedule – being able to decide when they work and when they take time off.
+For others, it is financial independence – earning enough to pay off debts, build wealth, or secure a future for their family.
+For a few, freedom is creative control – the ability to run the business their way, make decisions without corporate red tape, and steer their own ship.

 The mistake?
 Believing freedom only comes in one form, or that someone else’s definition has to be yours.
-I post a lot about my personal freedom this career and business ownership has afforded my family but what I built may not be the same goal as you or the next business owner.
+I post a lot about my personal freedom that this career and franchise business ownership has afforded my family… But what I built may not adhere to the same goals that you or the next business owner have.

-My Freedom: working from home, making my own schedule, defining my success, executing how I want, enjoying farm life and ballfields.
+My Freedom: A work from home franchise, making my own schedule, defining my success, executing how I want, enjoying farm life and ballfields.
 What is yours?

-Owning a business can absolutely deliver more flexibility and control than most jobs—but it also comes with responsibility.
+Owning a franchise can absolutely deliver more flexibility and control than most jobs – but it also comes with responsibility.
 Early on, “freedom” might look more like the freedom to work harder than you ever have before.
-When I promote freedom in business ownership – believe me, I am not pulling the wool over on hard work.
-What I am saying is, YOU decide.
-I can take as much time as I want to be at the farm, riding horses, or day dreaming but when my foot comes off the pedal, my business reflects that.
-The key is that no one is looking over my shoulder determining when I hit the gas pedal…so I can complain about business being down or celebrate success.
-My decision, My Choice, My Freedom.
+When I promote freedom in franchise business ownership – believe me, I am not pulling the wool over on hard work.
+What I am saying is, YOU get to decide.

 When I work with clients, I ask questions like: